 ACCRINTM

-The ACCRINTM function is used to calculate the accrued interest for a security that pays interest at maturity.
-It is particularly useful for analyzing and managing fixed income investments, such as zero-coupon bonds or Treasury bills, where interest is paid at the time of maturity rather than periodically.
+The ACCRINTM function calculates the accrued interest for a security that pays interest at maturity.
+It is used for analyzing fixed income investments like zero-coupon bonds or Treasury bills.
+Interest is calculated at maturity rather than periodically.

 Syntax 🔗